 Sage Metering has led the industry in introducing thermal mass flow meter in-situ calibration.
-In my earlier article, “Benefit of in-situ calibration for thermal flow meters,” I discussed the obvious advantages of being able to calibrate flow meters onsite.
+In my earlier article, “Benefit of in-situ calibration for thermal flow meters,” I discussed the apparent advantages of being able to calibrate flow meters onsite.
 Specifically, an “in position” calibration saves time and money.
 By having a calibration check in the field, the meter does not have to be removed from service each year and returned to the manufacturer (or lab) for calibration.
-This post discusses Sage Metering’s approach for onsite calibration verification.
+This post discusses Sage Metering’s approach to onsite calibration verification.

 The Sage In-Situ calibration is truly a check.
 It not only verifies that the unit is accurate; it also indicates that the sensor is clean.
-If for some reason the meter does not pass the calibration check the first time, in most cases simply cleaning the sensor, and re-testing will verify that the meter is accurate and hasn’t drifted or shifted.
+If, for some reason, the meter does not pass the calibration check the first time, in most cases simply cleaning the sensor and re-testing will verify that the meter is accurate and hasn’t drifted or shifted.

 - The Sage approach is easy as 1-2-3 and fast, while one company requires multiple data points to verify accuracy.

 - A leading thermal mass meter manufacturer also requires a highly skilled technician to verify the accuracy using a nitrogen tank and a pressure regulator, and a gauge kit at the meter site.

 - If a Sage Sensor is dirty, the in-situ check will not pass, giving the technician a chance to clean the sensor.
 If the sensor is damaged, it will not pass either.
 In contrast, one company’s in-situ check cannot determine if the sensor is contaminated or damaged and will continue to provide inaccurate data.

 Next, I’ll discuss one of the largest, if not the largest, thermal mass flow meter manufacturers’ approach to onsite verification in my next post.